 Common-Law Marriage States

 by Demian

-Common-law marriage is only available in certain states in the United States and has never applied to same-sex couples.
+Common-law marriage is only available in certain states in the United States and, until marriage was legalized for same-sex partners in the District of Columbia, never applied to same-sex couples.

-It allows for some marriage law to apply to opposite-sex couples who have lived together a certain length of time.
+A common-law marriage allowes for some marriage law to apply to couples who have lived together a certain length of time.
 The exact laws that apply — and the time necessary to trigger common-law status — vary by state.

-Most states have abolished common-law marriage by statute.
+Many states that offered common-law marriage have abolished it by statute.
 Common-law marriage was seen by legislators as encouraging fraud, condoning vice, debasing conventional marriage, and as no longer necessary with easy access to the agents of the state that officiate legal marriage — such as clergy, and justices of the peace.

+Common-Law Marriage States